 # 8: Navigate While Mounted (071-COM-1030)

 Same as above.
 All Soldiers need to know how to read a map and get their vehicle, troops and equipment from one point to another.

 # 9: React to Possible (IED) Improvised Explosive Device (052-192-1270)

 Ever since the wars in Iraq and Afghanistan, IEDs have become a way of life.
 Every Soldier must know what to do when they are under an IED attack.
 They must know how to maneuver their vehicle and get their personnel and equipment to safety.

 I’m a big fan of personal and professional development.
-I believe that every Soldier should try to get a little bit better every single day.
-I believe that all Soldiers should be a student of their profession.
-They should go to schools, learn everything they can about being a good Soldier and leader, find mentors, read lots of books, etc.
+I believe every Soldier should improve daily.
+I believe all Soldiers should be a student of their profession.
+They should attend schools, learn everything they can about being a good Soldier and leader, find mentors, read lots of books, etc.

 The intent is for those Non-Commissioned Officers to take what they learned here and the methods in which they learned them back to their units.
 There, they will disperse that knowledge to their Soldiers so that they are better prepared for these types of situations, which ultimately could occur in combat. ~ U.S. Army Reserve